I have never liked competition because I have never won any.

 If you want to escape competition, go where nobody goes.

 A part of entrepreneurs’ success is that they do stuff no one did before them.
 Let’s take Musk as an example.

-After he sold PayPal, he thought about the fact we’d need to leave Earth at some point.
+After he sold PayPal, he thought we’d need to leave Earth at some point.
 When he looked, he saw no one was building spaceships, so he decided to do it himself.

-When you do what nobody else does, you naturally eliminate all competition.
+When you do what nobody does, you build a monopoly and instantly eliminate competition.